Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Monte Carlo estimates and the joint KL-divergence

 \subsection{Unsupervised learning: Variational autoencoders}

-A useful way to think of latent variables in unsupervised variational autoencoders is to imagine them as unobserved labels that are not recorded in the simulation.
+The following derivation is motivated by an experimental physicists' point of view when there is access to a Monte Carlo simulation.
+Here, one way to think of latent variables in unsupervised variational autoencoders is to imagine them as unobserved labels that are not recorded in the simulation.
 The implied direct comparison, and renaming, of "observed" into "unobserved" labels is justified if the latent variables have positive mutual information with the data.
-In particle physics, for example, if such a latent variable with positive mutual information exists, it must be a property of the particle interaction, and therefore in principle it can be labeled.
-Typical labels with such properties are the position or direction of a particle at the interaction point. \footnote{If the number of latent variables is very large, some of them will be superfluous and not carry any information about the data.
-For such variables this identification strictly makes no sense since they could never be labeled.} Starting with the same joint KL-divergence, but now using unobserved labels $z_u$, we can write
+Mutual information is a non-linear generalization of correlation \cite{mutual_information}.
+In events of a static particle physics detector with a single particle interaction, for example, the only properties that can have positive mutual information with the data are properties of the particle interaction.
+These properties can be in principle be labeled.
+Typical labels are the position or direction of a particle at the interaction point. \footnote{If the number of latent variables is very large, some of them will be superfluous and not carry any information about the data.
+For such variables this identification strictly makes no sense since they could never be labeled.}